 In late 2018 the company was sold and converted to a for-profit model with the purpose of expanding throughout the state and beyond.

-For more information about Taste the Local Difference, please contact Paula Martin, Food & Farming Policy Specialist at [email protected].
+For more information about Taste the Local Difference, please contact Paula Martin, Community Nutrition Specialist at email@example.com.